 Skip to Main Content

-Coordinating Colorado’s opioid crisis response
+Coordinating Colorado’s overdose crisis response

 The Consortium receives funds from the state and federal government and grants from nonprofit foundations and businesses.
 The University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences at the CU Anschutz Medical Campus in Aurora is the administrative home of the Consortium.